SystemsApproach/ops/lifecycle.rst

 (Chapter 3), and so now turn our attention to continually upgrading the software running on top of that platform.
-And as a reminder, we assume the base platform includes Linux running on each server and switch, plus Docker, Kubernetes, and Helm.
+And as a reminder, we assume the base platform includes Linux running on each server and switch, plus Docker, Kubernetes, and Helm, with SD-Fabric controlling the network.

 While we could take a narrow view of Lifecycle Management, and assume the software we want to rollout has already gone through an off-line